Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 ### 11.1: Stirling Processor

-Open **Processor** from the app switcher to create document workflows.
+Enable login, sign in through a web browser, and open **Processor** from the app switcher.
+Processor is not currently accessible from the desktop app.
 Administrators and team leaders have access by default.
-Configure user access and allowed server folders before creating a workflow.
+Configure allowed server folders before creating a workflow.

 Follow [Setup and access](./Processor/Setup-and-Access.md), then [Create your first pipeline](./Processor/Getting-Started.md).